ksu-cs-textbooks/cis400/content/0-forward/07-syllabus.md

 The first exam is a _pretest_ that is used to help establish your knowledge and readiness coming into the course.
 You will earn a **100%** for completing this exam, regardless of your correct or incorrect responses.

 The second two exams are _midterms_, which cover the content immediately proceeding them.
-You will have a chance to correct mistakes you have made in thee exams, potentially earning back some lost points.
+You will have a chance to correct mistakes you have made in these exams, potentially earning back some lost points.

 The _final_ exam is comprehensive, and covers the most important topics and skills we have developed in the course.
 This is considered a _summative_ test (one that measures your mastery of a subject).
 It will count for twice the number of points as the earlier exams, and you will not have a chance to correct mistakes made on it.